Pre-Medicine

 Joint and Early Assurance Programs

 Canisius students may apply to early assurance programs (4+4) at the Lake Erie College of Osteopathic Medicine (NY, PA and FL campuses).
 Students may apply to the LECOM program at the same time they apply to Canisius while in high school or during the first year or sophomore year at Canisius.
 A seven-year (4+3) primary care physician pathway is also available through LECOM.
 Students in the LECOM programs with the appropriate academic indices are not required to take the MCAT.
+Competitive SAT or ACT scores are required for acceptance to the programs.
 The Early Opportunity in Medicine Program is an Early Acceptance Program that we hold with the SUNY University at Buffalo Jacobs School of Medicine and Biomedical Science.
 The JSMBS is currently making some adjustments to this program.
 Please contact the Director of the PreMedical Center, Dr. Backstrom, for additional information.

 Recommended Pre-Medical Courses